The Man Who Sold the World (song): Legacy

 Bowie's original recording of "The Man Who Sold the World" has been released on multiple compilation albums, including The Best of David Bowie 1969/1974 (1997), Best of Bowie (2002), Nothing Has Changed (2014) and Legacy (2016).
 The song, along with its parent album, has been remastered multiple times, including in 2015 as part of the box set Five Years (1969–1973).
 Bowie performed the song on numerous occasions.
 He appeared on the American television programme Saturday Night Live in December 1979, performing the song with Klaus Nomi and Joey Arias.
 Pegg calls this version "superb".
 He performed the song during his summer 2000 Mini Tour, including at the BBC Radio Theatre in London and at the Glastonbury Festival.
 Performances from these venues have been released on Bowie at the Beeb (2000) and Glastonbury 2000 (2018), respectively.
 A performance from the Reality Tour is featured on the live album A Reality Tour (2010).

 Scottish musician Midge Ure's cover was featured in Metal Gear Solid V: The Phantom Pain.

 The song has been covered by hundreds of artists, with many noting that certain covers have managed to outshine the popularity of Bowie's original recording.
 Scottish singer Lulu recorded a version in 1974 that was produced by Bowie and Ronson and later became a top ten hit on the UK singles chart.
 Scottish musician Midge Ure recorded a version for the soundtrack to the 1983 film Party Party, though it mainly gained popularity through its inclusion in the 2015 video game Metal Gear Solid V: The Phantom Pain.
 American rock band Nirvana performed the song for the television program MTV Unplugged in 1993, introducing it to a new audience.
 Speaking about Lulu's recording, Bowie recalled in 2002, "I still have a very soft spot for [Lulu's] version, though to have the same song covered by both Lulu and Nirvana still bemuses me to this day."
 AllMusic's Dave Thompson argues that the Lulu, Midge Ure and Nirvana recordings have managed to "establish the song at the very forefront of Bowie's canon."
-Pegg writes that the popularity of its covers have made listeners unaware that the song was written by Bowie.
+Pegg writes that the popularity of its covers have made listeners unaware that Bowie wrote the song.
 However, Alexis Petridis of The Guardian argues that although subsequent covers have tended to outshine Bowie's original in terms of popularity, none have ever matched the quality of the original.